villeh987/questionnaire-game-platform/README.md

 spacebar key.
 Right options must be collected by flying in to them.
 Ship can be controlled with cursor keys.
 Up accelerates while left and right rotate the ship.
 When player has either collected or shot all the options new options and a new question will arrive.
-After all questions are done score is sent to them grader for evaluation.
+After all questions are answered score is sent to the grader for evaluation, which will route you to the final score screen, where you can see your score.
+Final score screen also has a leaderboards button, which will route you to the games leaderboards.
+The game specific leaderboard will have a list of the top 10 scores in that game, and the player names.

 Most of the game is created with Phaserjs, a game engine for creating web based games that uses MIT license.
 It was chosen because of it's popularity, web first